dmartinezphd/dmartinezphd.github.io/_posts/2022-10-15-student-evaluations-and-the-rise-of-the-review-culture.md

 > **Conclusions**: The provision of chocolate cookies had a significant effect on course evaluation.
 These findings question the validity of SETs and their use in making > widespread decisions within a faculty.
 >

 I mean, there you have it, free access to 500 grams of cookies and your chances at good evaluations go up!
 I’m sure more studies would confirm this.
 I even did an unscientific version of this one year pre-Covid.
 I brought in donut holes and I had some pretty decent evaluations that year.
 There has to be a better way to do course evaluation that does not involve such a strong weight placed on evaluations.
-Especially for

 <a href="https://pubmed.ncbi.nlm.nih.gov/29956364/" target="_blank"> [Click for reference url] </a>